 Upon successful completion of the oral examination, students must nominate the research committee.
-The research advisor must hold an appointment in the student's department.
+The research committee may include members of the oral examination committee.
+The research advisor must hold an appointment in the Epidemiology department.
 However, members of the research committee may include faculty members outside HSPH.